Canoe and kayak trail

 For interactive maps and things to see on the river, please visit the Naeus website to dowload their app.

-For information on how to access the river using the pontoon entry and exit platforms, please download our Canoe and kayak safety tips for getting in and out of water (PDF 796 KB)
+For information on how to access the river using the pontoon entry and exit platforms, please download our Canoe and kayak access and safety information sheet (PDF 5.1 MB)

 There are many interesting things to discover along each of the trails.
 Some interesting features include:

 Near the mouth of the Logan River, where fresh water and salt water meet, lay some of the largest stretches of saltmarsh found in South East Queensland.
 Learn more about this vulnerable area on the Logan River Trail signs at Riedel Park.
 River access is via the boat ramp.

 Skinners Park, Carbrook